coltonchrane/Cemetary_Database_Website/README.md

   Finally the export report allows a user to export the current image of the cemetery's directory from the database into a formatted report.
 This was also at the clients request to be able to keep a physical back up and onboarding new memebr of the cemetery's board.

+***If you are interested in using this template I would recomend making an account through the signup feature before adding in the database.
+This is because I deleted the orginal database file from this project so you may have issues loading in the database through sql before the program actually creates te file you need (See __init__.py)***